bmanojlovic/genericnetinstall/README.md

 You have to set up few things in configuration of dhcpd as suggested bellow where server ip address is 10.10.10.10:

+    # bellow is used for diferentiation between legacy and efi boot
+    option client-architecture code 93 = unsigned integer 16;

     option domain-name "mygreatdomain.com";
     option domain-name-servers 10.10.10.1, 10.10.10.2;
     option routers 10.10.10.254;